joshbegley/nyt-latest/README.md

 `The term, scheduled to end on Friday, has been cut short, and school officials said students could go home immediately.`\
 https://nytimes.com/live/2025/12/14/us/brown-shooting/brown-shooting-classes-cancelled

 **The Briefing: Forest 3 Spurs 0 - Where does this leave Thomas Frank?
-Are Spurs their own worst enemy?**\
+Are Tottenham their own worst enemy?**\
 `We break down the talking points from a disappointing defeat at the City Ground`\
 https://nytimes.com/athletic/6886265/2025/12/14/tottenham-gray-error-forest/